LearnerOrLearnerr/open-banking-manning/define-the-contract/JPA-MONDODB-README.md

 # Spring Boot with JPA for mongodb

-The mongodb container execution is as explained in the [docker-compose.yml]() README.
+The mongodb container execution is as explained in the [docker-compose.yml](https://github.com/LearnerOrLearnerr/open-banking-manning/blob/main/docker-mongodb/README.md) README.md file.

 ## build.gradle